prabhashs/Spam_Detection/spamham/README.md

-# SpamHam
+# Spam Detection
-SpamHam is a text-classification app which detects whether the message/email is spam or not.
+Spam Detection is a text-classifier app which detects whether the message/email is spam or not.
 I've used Naive-Bayes along with NLP (TF-IDF, Bag of Words and more). <br>
 In order to perform an experiment I've combined two datasets (Enron email spam/ham and SMS spam classification) into one to gather more data.
-[See this notebook](https://github.com/aditya98ak/spam-ham-web-app/blob/master/machine_learning_section/SpamHam.ipynb) to get what I am saying.
+[See this notebook](https://github.com/prabhashs/Spam_Detection/blob/master/machine_learning_section/SpamHam.ipynb) to get what I am saying.
 <br>
 To check out this project in action I've deployed it on heroku [Click on this link to check](https://spamham.herokuapp.com)

-### Built With
+## Technologies used:-

 1. Django 2.1
 2. Python 3.6